Wint3rmute/baczek.me/content/making-music-linux.md

 ## Initial setup, no matter what you will use later on

-- The first thing is to get JACK working on your system.
-[Arch Wiki page](https://wiki.archlinux.org/title/JACK_Audio_Connection_Kit) should have everything you need, also for non-Arch distros.
+- ~~The first thing is to get JACK working on your system.
+[Arch Wiki page](https://wiki.archlinux.org/title/JACK_Audio_Connection_Kit) should have everything you need, also for non-Arch distros.~~
-- [QjackCtl](https://qjackctl.sourceforge.io/) is a useful GUI app for managing your JACK configuration, it comes packaged in most Linux distros.
-Use the "graph" view to configure your audio devices, this is incredibly useful when debugging audio routing which gets messy very quickly!
+- ~~[QjackCtl](https://qjackctl.sourceforge.io/) is a useful GUI app for managing your JACK configuration, it comes packaged in most Linux distros.
+Use the "graph" view to configure your audio devices, this is incredibly useful when debugging audio routing which gets messy very quickly!~~

+**I fell for the JACK meme and you probably too.
+After 2 years of struggling with JACK, it turns out that Pipewire is simpler to setup and it's buffer size settings work better than JACK's.**

 ## The DAW